RTI In-Service/Overview Presentation

 A tiered model is being increasingly used as the framework for systems change and achieving overall school improvement at both the elementary and secondary levels.
 This training will focus on the major ideas associated with a school-wide or tiered approach and highlight how schools are incorporating components (i.e., academic screening, functional academic assessments, research-based interventions, progress monitoring) into their daily practices to maximize the results of teacher efforts and improve the use of existing resources, resulting in greater outcomes for students in regular and special education alike.
 Information, materials, and practical recommendations for getting started will be provided.

-RTI Leadership and Coaching:
+MTSS/RTI Leadership and Coaching:

-Instructional Leadership: The essential practices for leading an effective RTI approach will be addressed, including establishing expectations, providing positive support to staff members, a willingness to disrupt the status quo, monitoring and evaluating implementation, and providing appropriate pressure to ensure full implementation with fidelity.
+Instructional Leadership: The essential practices for leading an effective MTSS/RTI approach will be addressed, including establishing expectations, providing positive support to staff members, a willingness to disrupt the status quo, monitoring and evaluating implementation, and providing appropriate pressure to ensure full implementation with fidelity.

 Using RtI for Special Education Eligibility: